berkeley-cdss/course-site-myst/README.md

 ### Push Your Changes to Publish

-1. Push your changed to github:
+1. Push your changed to GitHub:
    ```bash
    git push
    ```